localstack/docs/content/en/references/network-troubleshooting/_index.md

   How to troubleshoot common network problems
 ---

-If you are having difficulties connecting your application code to LocalStack, please choose the scenario below that best describes your networking layout.
+If you have difficulties connecting your application code to LocalStack, please choose the scenario below that best describes your networking layout.

 {{<alert title="Note">}}
 LocalStack only binds to IPv4 addresses (e.g. `127.0.0.1`).
 Check you are not trying to access LocalStack over IPv6.